 The last few modules consist of:

-As these interviews, lessons learned, and applied concepts are in audio format I suggest downloading the files to your device and listening to them while driving, walking or during your free time.
+You can download these audio files to your device and listen to them while driving, walking, or during your free time.

-Other resources include an email course and access to the forum.
+Other resources include an email course and forum access.

-In the email course, you will find lessons learned by successful exam takers, though I did discover the lessons learned referred to only the PM PrepCast, a few common books, and the PMP Exam Simulator to pass the exam.
+The email course has lessons learned by successful exam takers.
+I noticed that all professionals used only PM PrepCast, a few popular books, and the PMP Exam Simulator to pass the exam.

-None referred to any other external resource during their exam preparation.
+No one referred to any other external resources.

-In the five years I have been blogging, I have received, almost every week, lessons learned from successful exam takers.
-Most of them have mentioned some blogs other than mine, and some question banks other than mine.
-Some of them also mentioned a few YouTube videos as well as other lesser known resources or sites, so the lack of other material mentioned was unusual.
+I have been blogging for 10 years and I often receive emails from successful exam takers with their lessons learned.
+Most of them mention some blogs other than mine, and a few question banks other than mine.
+Some of them also mentioned a few YouTube videos and other lesser-known resources or sites.

-If you not aware of Oliver Lehman’s test, please note that almost every professional preparing for the PMP exam attempts this test.
+If you are not aware of Oliver Lehman’s test, please note that almost every professional preparing for the PMP exam attempts it.
 It is considered to be the toughest test for PMP aspirants.

 Now we come to the forum.

-Generally speaking, I’m not a great fan of forums because anyone can reply to any query and most of the time it is difficult to distinguish the correct answers among the “junk” replies.
+I’m not a great fan of forums because anyone can reply to queries and it is difficult to distinguish the correct answers.
 I would suggest that you stay away from a forum unless it is actively managed by an expert moderator.

-In the case of this PMP forum, I see that there are many moderators who are PMP and are also actively involved.
-I have also seen Cornelius Fichtner replying to some of the questions personally.
+With this PMP forum, I see that many moderators are PMPs and are actively involved.
+I have also seen Cornelius Fichtner replying to some questions.

 For this reason, I believe you can post your queries here and get a trusted reply.

-The last bonus item is a subscription to the PMP Exam Tips Newsletter.
-This subscription is available to everyone regardless of whether you buy the PM PrepCast or not.
-It is a biweekly newsletter that provides you with lessons learned, tips, tricks, discount coupon codes, and other PMP exam-related news.
+The last bonus is a subscription to the PMP Exam Tips Newsletter.
+This is available to everyone and it provides you with lessons learned, tips, tricks, discount coupon codes, and other PMP exam-related news.

-I suggest you subscribe to this newsletter to stay updated about the PMP exam.
+I suggest you subscribe to this newsletter to stay updated.

 Pros and Cons

-In the course description, I noted that this course provides 300 practice questions.
-Naturally, I thought that these questions made up a mock test that must be completed when the course is finished.
+In the course description, they mentioned that the course provides 300 practice questions.
+I thought these questions made up a mock test.

 However, this is not the case.
-The 300 questions are not a part of any mock test but are rather distributed among all modules and are available at the end of each module.
+The 300 questions are distributed in quizzes available at the end of each module.

-These days it is standard to provide at least one mock test at the end of the course, but the PrepCast does not provide one.
+These days it is normal to have at least one mock test at the end of a course, but PrepCast does not provide one.

-I find this very strange and hope that the PrepCast team adds a mock test at the end of course in the future.
+I find this strange and hope that the PrepCast team adds a mock test to the course.

 Con #2: No Focus on Online Mode

-Their main focus is on the downloadable version of the PM PrepCast.
-They want you to download it to your device and watch it at your ease.
+They want you to download the videos to your device and watch them at your ease.

-This strategy was fine when the PM PrepCast was in audio format, and internet speed and availability was not good.
-However, the internet is now widely accessible and new issues have arisen regarding storage on mobile devices, especially for iPhone and iPad users.
+This strategy was fine when PM PrepCast was in audio format and the internet was generally slow.
+However, now high-speed internet is accessible and new issues have arisen regarding storage on mobile devices, especially for iPhone and iPad users.

-I would like to see the PM PrepCast team focus more on the online version instead of the downloaded version while still offering the download as an alternative.
+I would like to see the PM PrepCast team promoting the online version instead of encouraging downloads.

 Con #3: Session Duration

-In most cases, the session duration is around thirty minutes, which I feel is too long.
-You might feel compelled to finish this video in one sitting because you may not want to leave it unfinished.
+In most cases, the video duration is around 30 minutes, which I feel is too long.
+Watching an educational video for over ten minutes is not comfortable.

-Therefore, I hope that in the future the PM PrepCast breaks up these lessons into smaller sessions.
-Dividing the lessons into smaller parts is more flexible and will help users understand the concepts better.
+I hope that the PM PrepCast team may consider breaking up these lessons into smaller sessions.
+That would be more flexible and help users understand the concepts better.